David Lary

-David J. Lary (born 7 December 1965) is a British-American atmospheric scientist interested in applying computational and information systems to facilitate discovery and decision support in Earth system science.
-His main contributions have been to highlight the role of carbonaceous aerosols in atmospheric chemistry, heterogeneous bromine reactions, and to employ chemical data assimilation for satellite validation, and the use of machine learning for remote sensing applications.
-He is author of AutoChem, NASA release software that constitutes an automatic computer code generator and documentor for chemically reactive systems.
-It was designed primarily for modeling atmospheric chemistry, and in particular, for chemical data assimilation.
-He is author of more than 200 publications receiving more than 7,500 citations.
+David J. Lary (born 7 December 1965) is a British-American atmospheric scientist whose work focuses on applying computer and information systems in Earth science.
+His main contributions have been to highlight the role of aerosols in the atmosphere and their reactions with bromine, the use of data assimilation for validating satellite data, and the use of AI for monitoring remote satellite sensors.

-AutoChem has won five NASA awards and has been used to perform long term chemical data assimilation of atmospheric chemistry and in the validation of observations from the NASA Aura satellite.
-It has been used in numerous peer reviewed articles.
+He is author of the AutoChem, NASA software for modeling atmospheric chemistry and chemical data assimilation, which has been approved for use outside the agency.
+AutoChem has won five NASA awards and been cited in numerous peer reviewed articles.
+Lary has also written more than 200 publications receiving more than 7,500 citations.

+Education

 David Lary completed his education in the United Kingdom.
 He received a first class double honors BSc in physics and chemistry from King's College London (1987) with the Sambrooke Exhibition Prize in Natural Science, and a PhD in atmospheric chemistry from the University of Cambridge, Department of Chemistry while at Churchill College (1991).
 His thesis described the first chemical scheme for the ECMWF numerical weather prediction model.

+Career

 He then held post-doctoral research assistant and associate positions at the University of Cambridge until receiving a Royal Society research fellowship in 1996 (also at Cambridge).
 From 1998 to 2000 he held a joint position at Cambridge and the University of Tel-Aviv as a senior lecturer and Alon fellow.
 In 2001 he joined NASA/UMBC/GEST as the first distinguished Goddard fellow in earth science.
 Between 2001 and 2010 he was part of various branches at NASA Goddard Space Flight Center including the Global Modeling and Assimilation Office, the Atmospheric Chemistry and Dynamics Branch, the Software Integration and Visualization Office, and the Goddard Earth Sciences (GES) Data and Information Services Center (DISC).